RocketChat/google-action-rocketchat/SampleUtterances.md

 * Conversational

    ```
-   Ok Google, Add All Users To Channel
+   Ok Google, Add All To A Channel
    ```

 * Single Sentence

    ```
-   Ok Google, Add All To CHANNELNAME
+   Ok Google, Add All To Channel CHANNELNAME
    ```

 **Hindi**